kgisl/makesite/content/blog/2021-04-02-cokreating-geniuses.md

 ## co-Kreating Geniuses

-Let me ask you a question: Do you think you think you are a genius?
+Let me ask you this question: Do you think you are a genius?
 Regardless of what your response might have been, the ONLY answer to that question is: OF COURSE, YES - You are a GENIUS and you might actually not believe it!

 Not only do I sincerely believe that you are a GENIUS, but I will go one step further: I believe you are a GENIUS and the world needs your UNIQUE contribution.
 And it is about time you start believe that as well!